bolteu/delivery-automation-scripts/README.md

 ## Setup

-Copy and rename file `settings/config.example.py` to `settings/config.py` and fill you login, password, path to chromedriver and file of database
+1. copy and rename file `settings/config.example.py` to `settings/config.py`
+2. open `settings/config.py` and fill you login, password, path to chromedriver and file of database